VIII. The SSSP Schedules and Cycles

 The By-laws specify a three-year, renewable term for the Editor of Social Problems.
 The person appointed becomes a non-voting, ex-officio member of the Board of Directors and the Editorial and Publications Committee.
 The Board of Directors makes the appointment on the recommendation of the Editorial and Publications Committee.
 Because the term is three years in length, this means that a properly functioning Editorial and Publications Committee is constantly working to either appoint or assist in maintaining a functioning Editorial Office.

 1. During the first full year of an Editor’s term, the Editorial and Publications Committee will solicit applications for the next editor.
 An invitation will go out to all members and all Sociology Departments and other participating interdisciplinary programs.
 Advertisements will be posted in all SSSP information documents (newsletter, journal, web site, etc.), in ASA Footnotes, newsletters of other national and regional professional organizations (e.g., Association of Black Sociologists, Sociologists for Women in Society, American Society of Criminology, regional sociological societies), and other appropriate venues to ensure a broad and diverse pool of applicants.
 These advertisements should refer potential applicants to the detailed description of the Editor’s position and duties in the SSSP Operations Manual posted on the SSSP web site.
 The detailed description will include a minimum level of institutional support and a maximum budget SSSP will cover as determined by the Budget, Finance, and Audit Committee.
-Editorial and Publications Committee members are encouraged to seek applicants and to assist them in preparing applications.
+Editorial and Publications Committee members are encouraged to seek applicants, and this should be done with full disclosure.
 The Editorial and Publications Committee will invite applications from candidates with strong histories of academic scholarship and publishing consistent with the goals and traditional content of Social Problems.
 Membership in SSSP is required for application.
 A history of involvement with SSSP and Social Problems will be appreciated.
 Applicants may apply by submitting a letter of interest, CV, a proposed budget for operating the Editorial Office, and a letter of support from the applicant’s Department Chair, corresponding Dean of the prospective host institution, or appropriate official with budgetary authority.
-The names and complete contact information of three other references must also be provided.
 The letter of interest should include a statement of goals that the Editor might have for the journal during his or her term of office and any comments on how the philosophy of the Editor coincides with and/or departs from previous scholarship reflected in the journal and what financial and other support the host institution is willing to provide for the prospective Editor and the Editorial Office.
 Institutional support should be corroborated by letter(s) from the Dean, Department Chair, or appropriate official with budgetary authority.
-Under ordinary circumstances, the deadline for submitting applications should be February 1 of Year 2, that is, the year of the Annual Meeting at which the top 2-3 applicants will be interviewed and the new editor selected.
+Under ordinary circumstances, the deadline for submitting applications should be January 15 of Year 2, that is, the year of the Annual Meeting at which the top 2-3 applicants will be interviewed and the new editor selected.
 Applications will be submitted to the Editorial and Publications Committee Chair.

 2. The Budget, Finance, and Audit Committee representative and the Editorial and Publications Committee Chair shall clear all budgetary matters in proposals and revisions with the BFA Committee.
 The Editorial and Publications Committee, working in consultation with the Board and the Budget, Finance, and Audit Committee, will screen the applications.
 In cases of conflict of interest, members of the Board or these committees shall not participate in these deliberations or the selection process.
 Every effort will be made to identify candidates from underrepresented racial and ethnically groups and women and extra weight will be given to candidates whose institutions provide substantial financial and other support to the editing and production of the journal.
 Members of the Editorial and Publications Committee may contact applicants and request additional information.
 In the event there are not at least two qualified candidates, the Editorial and Publications Committee will seek permission from the Board to reopen the search and advertise the opening once again.

 3. Prior to March 1 of Year 2, or April 1of Year 2 if the search was reopened, the Editorial and Publications Committee will recommend up to three applicants to the Board for review and approval.
 At the same time, the Board should receive a list of all applicants for the position.
 If the Board is not satisfied with the three recommended applicants, they may request the Editorial and Publications Committee to reconsider its recommendations until agreement between the Committee and Board is reached on a list of up to three finalists.
-These finalists will be notified by the Editorial and Publications Committee that they will be interviewed at their home institutions by a subcommittee of 2 committee members no later than June 15, and by the Committee as a whole at the upcoming Annual Meeting.
-The subcommittee will submit a report to the Committee and the Board no later than July 15 that includes the site visit and interview protocol used, a detailed assessment of each candidate as the potential editor of Social Problems, an assessment of the institutional support of the candidate based on interviews with relevant officials, and the subcommittee’s recommendation(s).
+These finalists will be notified by the Editorial and Publications Committee that they will be interviewed via a conference call by a subcommittee of 3 or more committee members no later than June 15, and by the Committee as a whole at the upcoming Annual Meeting.
+The subcommittee will submit a report to the Committee and the Board no later than July 15 that includes the interview protocol used, a detailed assessment of each candidate as the potential editor of Social Problems, an assessment of the institutional support of the candidate based on interviews with relevant officials, and the subcommittee’s recommendation(s).